|

 - On the tables, click the check boxes of the following fields:

-Semesters(Admissions): Semester UndergraduateRegistrations
+Semesters(Admissions): Semester

-(Admissions): StudentNumber UndergraduateCourses (Catalogs):
+UndergraduateRegistrations (Admissions): StudentNumber

-CourseCode, CourseName, Credits
+UndergraduateCourses (Catalogs): CourseCode, CourseName, Credits

-- In the Criteria pane, click the box at the intersection of the
+- In the Criteria pane, click the box at the intersection of the Semester and Sort Type

 - Select Ascending